Daily Istanbul City Walls Tour

-Balat to Tekfur Palace (Palace of the Porphyrogenitus): This is the only palace that has survived from the Byzantine Era up to now.
+Pick up from your hotel in the morning and start to explore the Old City.
+We drive along the great Byzantine City Walls and stop in Fener (The Greek Orthodox District).
+Walk around Balat where we see Tekfur Palace (Palace of the Porphyrogenitus), the only palace that has survived from the Byzantine Era up to now.
 Balat is located on the southern shores of the Golden Horn.
-It is one of the Jewish districts where Jews were resettled during the time of the Ottoman Empire.
+It is one of the Jewish districts where Jews were resettled in the Ottoman Empire.

-Anemas Dungenos: Prison of anemas is a large Byzantine building attached to the walls of the city of Constantinople.
+Then we visit Anemas Dungeons.
+Prison of Anemasis a large Byzantine building attached to the walls of the city of Constantinople.

 - Personal expenses